Nguyễn Thị Huyền (Miss Vietnam)

 Nguyễn Thị Huyền (born 1985 in Hải Phòng) was crowned the 9th Miss Vietnam in 2004.
 At the time she was a student at the Hanoi Press College.
 She was the second Miss Vietnam to enter the Miss World competition in 2004.
 She was one of the 15 semi-finalists in the competition.
 She is pursuing her bachelor of arts (Journalism) at Middlesex University, in London, concentrating in press-branch.

-She got married on 27 May 2007 and had her first born in December 2007 named Tong Khanh Linh.
+She got married on 27 May 2007 and her first child was born in December 2007 named Tong Khanh Linh.
 Her husband's name is Tống Ngọc Trung.